 The hardware accelerator on the Flash player 10 and above is causing the the video player on Plus 7 to act strangely.
 While not all user are affected by this issue, the ones who are should turn off the hardware accelerator on the player, in most case this will fix the issue that they are having.

-You will need to Sign in to rate or comment.
+You will need to Sign in to comment.

 Under the video, in the comments box, type your comment and then click post comment.
 This will be available to anyone to watches this video clip.
 Please note: Your comments must adhere to our Terms of Service.